As a writer, the worst feeling is when you are reading something you wrote, and it just sounds awkward, poorly written, and just wrong.

 2. Hemingway App - another useful tool for polishing up your writing.
 It highlights sentences with complicated wording or overly complex structure so you can focus on these areas when editing.

-I hope these tips on how to fix bad writing in content marketing will help radically improve the quality of your future content for your blog that people will actually want to read and share.
+I hope these tips on how to fix bad writing in content marketing will help radically improve the quality of your future content for your blog so that people will actually want to read and share.

 To help you create more content that includes all these rules and ranks high on Google, we created TextCortex - an AI writing tool that saves up to 70% of your time and money by creating content in seconds.